 - Slows down thyroid production – Your thyroid is responsible for fat, carbohydrate, and protein metabolism, among other things.
 Your body has the ability to slow down thyroid output in an effort to maintain energy balance .

 - Decreases muscle mass – Muscle is highly calorie intensive to maintain.
 In a prolonged extreme calorie deficit, it is one of the first things that your body looks to get rid of, especially if you’re not providing a stimulus to keep it.
 Your body needs the fat, wants the fat, and the muscle can be spared.
 It breaks down the muscle tissue and uses it for energy.

 - Lowers testosterone levels – An important hormone for both men and women, testosterone is just one of many hormones that are affected with severe calorie restriction .
 Testosterone is anabolic to muscle tissue.
 Without it, it becomes that much harder to maintain, let alone put on muscle mass.

 - Decreases leptin levels – Leptin is one of many energy regulating hormones.
 More importantly, it’s a “hunger” hormone that tells you whether to eat or not.
 High leptin levels signal that it’s OK to stop eating, while low leptin levels are a signal to eat more energy.
 Because of this, leptin levels decrease in calorie restricted environments .

-- Decreases energy levels – There are many physical actions your body takes when you’re not eating enough calories to lose weight, but there are also some mental ones.
+- Decreases energy levels – There are many physical actions your body takes when you’re not eating enough calories, but there are also some mental ones.
 Neurotransmitter production is limited, which can lead to a lack of motivation.
 It’s your body’s way of telling you to “slow down” – conserve your energy.